Ariflo/gitCheatSheet-/README.md

 ## Cheat Sheet

-Whenever you're confused about git, come rea this cheat sheet.
+Whenever you're confused about git, come read this cheat sheet.
 Remember that all git commands can be run with the `--help` option.
 For example:

 `$ git branch --help` or `$git log --help`